What is endocarditis?

 Treatments may also be provided for supportive care of affected patients.
 These treatments may include pain medications (for joint pain), IV fluids (for dehydration), and medications to treat heart failure.

-Cats are monitored throughout treatment, with chest X-rays, blood tests, and additional heart testing as indicated.
+Dogs are monitored throughout treatment, with chest X-rays, blood tests, and additional heart testing as indicated.